Sultanate of Golconda: Administrative divisions

 The sultanate in 1670 comprised 21 sarkars (provinces) which in turn were divided into 355 parganas (districts).

 Religion

-The Qutb Shahi dynasty, like many Deccan Islamic dynasties, was a Shia Islam dynasty with roots in Persia (modern Iran).
-Initially they were very strict and they persecuted the Hindus who constituted the vast majority of the population.
-Open practice of Hindu festivals was forbidden in Golconda Sultanate.
-It was Muhammad Quli Qutb Shah who first reversed this policy, and allowed Hindus to practice their festivals and religion in open.
+The Qutb Shahi dynasty, like many Deccan Islamic dynasties, was a Shia Muslim dynasty with roots in Persia (modern Iran).
+Initially, they were very strict and they persecuted the Hindus who constituted the vast majority of the population.
+Open practice of Hindu festivals was forbidden in the Golconda Sultanate.
+It was Muhammad Quli Qutb Shah who first reversed this policy, and allowed Hindus to practice their festivals and religion in the open.

-In the final decades of their rule, the Qutb Shahi dynasty rulers patronized Shia, Sufi, Sunni Islamic traditions, as well as the Hindu traditions.
-Prior to their end, Tana Shah advised by Madanna and Akkanna –his Brahmin ministers, began the tradition of sending pearls to the Bhadrachalam Temple of Rama on Rama Navami.
+In the final decades of their rule, the Qutb Shahi dynasty rulers patronized Shia, Sufi, and Sunni Islamic traditions, as well as Hindu traditions.
+Before their end, Tana Shah advised by Madanna and Akkanna –his Brahmin ministers, began the tradition of sending pearls to the Bhadrachalam Temple of Rama on Rama Navami.

-Rulers
+List of rulers

 The eight sultans in the dynasty were: